-- 1. Please make sure the expense is an allowable expense.
+- 1. Make sure the expense is an allowable.
 See the list of allowable and non-allowable expenses at the end of these procedures. - 2.
-Contact the vendor from whom you wish to make the purchase to inquire about direct billing procedures.
-Each vendor will require something different.
+Contact the vendor from whom you wish to make the purchase to inquire about and establish a direct.
 If you need a credit application filled out, either e-mail or fax it to the Finance Department at the State Office.
 We will complete the needed information and return it directly to the vendor. - 3.
-Once the direct billing has been established with the vendor you will be able to make your purchase. - When you make a purchase, please have the bill/invoice sent directly to the State Office.
+Once the direct billing has been established with the vendor you will be able to make your purchase. - 4.
+When you make a purchase, please have the bill/invoice sent directly to the State Office.

-Special Olympics Wisconsin

-Attn: Accounts Payable

-2310 Crossroads Drive Suite 1000

-Madison, WI 53718
+Special Olympics Wisconsin Attn: Accounts Payable 2310 Crossroads Drive Suite 1000 Madison, WI 53718 accountspayable@specialolympicswisconsin.org

-accountspayable@specialolympicswisconsin.org

 - 5. Fill out the Invoice Approval Form.
 This form must be filled out completely. - a.
 Name of Payee the party you purchased items from. - b.
-Amount is the total amount due. - c.
+Amount the total amount due. - c.
 Purpose Please be as detailed in this section as possible.
 Include names, dates, locations, and reason for purchase. - d.
 Agency Number ALWAYS include your Agency number. - e.
-Agency Manager Approval and Witness The witness cannot be a family member of the manager and must be a member of the Agency Management Team who is a Class A volunteer without financial restrictions.
+Agency Manager Approval and Witness the witness cannot be a family member of the manager and must be a member of the Agency Management Team who is a Class A volunteer without financial restrictions.
 An invoice will not be paid without dual approval.
 Please be sure you sign and print your names. - f.
-Expense Code Attached are a list of Expense Codes.
+Expense Code included is a list of Expense Codes.
 The expense codes listed are throughout ALL levels of the organization.
 Your expense must be an allowable expense as listed in this section of the handbook.
 If you have any questions, please contact the Finance Department. - g.
 Date to be paid by Date payment is needed.
 Special Olympics Wisconsin pays all invoices on a net due in 30 days basis unless otherwise noted. - h.
-Date of Purchase Date you made the actual purchase.

-- 6. Upon receiving both a completed Invoice Approval Form and the invoice, the Accounting Department will pay the invoice. - 7.
-Invoices are paid every Wednesday.
-For an invoice to be paid on Wednesday, it needs to be in the State Office on or before Tuesday at the close of business.
-Checks will be printed on Wednesday and mailed as soon as possible.
+Date of Purchase Date you made the actual purchase. - 6.
+Upon receiving both a completed Invoice Approval Form and the invoice, the Accounting Department will pay the invoice. - 7.
+Invoices are paid bi-weekly.
+Invoices are scheduled to be paid the week following receipt into the State Office.
 There may be times when it will take additional time to process payments. - 8.
-Monthly Financial Statements will be available on the Agency log in page of the SOWI website.
+Monthly Financial Statements will be available on the Agency page of the SOWI website.
 These statements will be available on or before the 15th day of the following month.
-For example January reports will be posted on or before February 15th.
+For example, January reports will be posted on or before February 15th.
 These reports will show all expenses and revenue for the month.
 If you need more specific reporting, please contact the Finance Department.
 Each invoice will be paid in full, as long as you have sufficient funds in your account.